 - Reliability.
 All files can be restored, and it’s hardly possible to lose them.

 - Regular updates.
 Electronic charts are always updated according to the preventive care guidelines they are connected with.

 - Reduction of possible mistakes.
 Digital information is always easy to read, unlike handwritten data, which is often unclear.

 - History.
 Patients’ treatment and disease history is stored in one file.

 - Marking.
 Doctors can mark drugs that should be added or removed from a treatment process right from the EHR.

 - Timely care.
-Authorized specialists have 24/7 access to EHR from any point in the world.
-This means that doctors may help their patients at any time.
+Authorized doctors may help their patients at any time.

 - Medical data tracking.
-Patients may track all lab results, doctors‘ notes, prescriptions, with the help of EHR and EMR software.
-Developers take care of on-time information delivery to patients.
+Patients may track all lab results, doctors‘ notes, and prescriptions, with the help of EHR (and EMR) software.

 - Integrated communication.
-Chat is a crucial benefit of EHR for patients.
-Any software becomes better when it lets users chat with each other.
 Patients can communicate with doctors when they need help.

 - Card scanning.
 Patients can quickly scan their insurance cards via EHR software, and then all the cards are stored in the system.